 - Many companies still ask staff to manually move drums and barrels, exposing them to the risk of injury and/or various musculoskeletal disorders (MSDs).

-- Preventable workplace injuries are occurring daily in an age when drum handling equipment is readily available on the market.
+- Preventable workplace injuries are occurring daily, despite the widespread availability of drum handling equipment on the market.

-- Many companies are unaware of the legislation surrounding manual handling equipment and so place their employees and their business at risk by not ensuring safe drum handling within the workplace.
+- Many companies are unaware of the legislation surrounding manual handling equipment and, as a result, place their employees and their business at risk by failing to ensure safe drum handling within the workplace.

 - It can be difficult for companies to know whether equipment available on the market complies with the Machinery Directive or allows compliance with manual handling guidelines; just because a piece of equipment is for sale on the internet does not mean it necessarily complies with any Directives or British Standards, or that an acceptable risk assessment can be written about the use of such equipment.